jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

         soil treatments
       - plants are grown from seed, their heights measured, treated with antifungals, final measures of heights are taken
-      - the precense of fungus is also measured
+      - the presence of fungus is also measured
       - if we are trying to make a causal inference on height, we should not include the presence of fungus
-          - the precense of fungus is a *post-treatment effect*
+          - the presence of fungus is a *post-treatment effect*
   - below is a simulation to help show what goes wrong when included a post-treatment effect
       - probability of fungus was 0.5 without treatment and 0.1 with